patriciagomezbello/AzOpenaiBackend/docs/deployment.md

 ## Known Issues

+### Deployment Issues

+#### OpenAI Instance

-- The OpenAI instance is not always correctly deployed.
-If you encounter issues, set the `AZURE_REDEPLOY_OPENAI` variable to `true` in the `ENVIRONMENT` file to redeploy the OpenAI instance.
+If the OpenAI instance is not correctly deployed, set the `AZURE_REDEPLOY_OPENAI` variable to `true` in the `ENVIRONMENT` file.
+This will trigger a redeployment of the OpenAI instance.

+#### First Deployment

-- If the first deployment fails, try to redeploy the resources.
-If the keyvault is already deployed, you need to set the `AZURE_DEPLOY_KEY` variable to `false` in the `ENVIRONMENT` file to omit an error.
+If the first deployment fails, try to redeploy the resources.
+If the keyvault is already deployed, set the `AZURE_DEPLOY_KEY` variable to `false` in the `ENVIRONMENT` file.
+This will prevent a deployment error related to the keyvault.

+#### Second Instance

-- If you deploy a second instance of mate to your subscription, you need to set the `AZURE_DEPLOY_LINK` variable to `false` in the `ENVIRONMENT` file to omit an error.
+When deploying a second instance of mate to your subscription, set the `AZURE_DEPLOY_LINK` variable to `false` in the `ENVIRONMENT` file.
+This will prevent a deployment error related to the second instance.

+### Backend Issues

-- If the backend is not working after deployment, try accessing the `/docs` endpoint to see if the backend is running.
-You can check if the deployment was successfull via the Deployment Logs in the App Service.
-If it is not, try restarting or bumping the App Service Tier.
-You should check the logs via the App Service in Azure.
-You can see them via the Advanced Tools Menu, then go to docker logs and open the default docker logs for the current day.
-If this also does not help you (no specific error message, just "cannot find main" error), try redeploying the backend as the [deployment might have failed](https://github.com/Azure-Samples/azure-search-openai-demo/issues/951).
+If the backend is not working after deployment, try accessing the `/docs` endpoint to check if the backend is running.
+You can also check the Deployment Logs in the App Service.
+If the backend is still not working, try restarting or bumping the App Service Tier.
+Check the logs via the App Service in Azure, accessible through the Advanced Tools Menu.
+If the error message is `No module named 'main'`, consider redeploying the backend as the [deployment might have failed](https://github.com/Azure-Samples/azure-search-openai-demo/issues/951).

+### Frontend Issues

-- If the frontend is returning unexpected errors, go to the network tab in the browser developer tools and check the response of the API calls.
-This will give you more information about the error.
+If the frontend is returning unexpected errors, open the network tab in the browser developer tools and check the response of the API calls.
+This will provide more information about the error.

+### Search Issues

-- If the search is returning an error, set one setting in the semantic ranker.
-This is a known bug in microsofts deployment.
+If the search is returning an error, adjust one setting in the semantic ranker.
+This is a known bug in Microsoft's deployment.
--